hevoio/collabcode/README.md

 - This project uses [Ace Editor](https://ace.c9.io/) for the text editor.
 You can modify the editor as per your requirement according to to [Ace Editor's](https://ace.c9.io/) docs.

-- To learn how the real time collaboration features work and extend the same you can check out the [Firepad](https://firepad.io/) website.
+- To learn how the real time collaboration feature works and extend the same you can check out the [Firepad](https://firepad.io/) website.